 - Earn between $270,000 and $317,000 with benefits in your first three years of employment when you upgrade in 18 months.

 - 401(k) match up to 8% dependent on employee contribution regardless of Years of Service (including First Officers), which is the highest among regionals

-- Most generous health insurance plans in the industry with only 25% premium share
+- Most generous health insurance benefits in the industry combined with only a 25% employee premium share

 - Any additional flying volunteered for on a day off is paid at 150 or 200% your hourly rate